 Voices of Water for Climate

-A message from Jan Lambert:
+A message from the late Jan Lambert in 2021:

 Greetings!
 Welcome to Voices of Water for Climate (VoW), a 2021 addition to our growing family at Biodiversity for a Livable Climate.
 I have been volunteering for Bio4Climate since 2014, when I first became acquainted with Michal Kravčík of Slovakia.
 Please donate to Voices of Water!

 I am an editor and American coordinator for Dr. Kravčík, who is an internationally renowned hydrology expert and Goldman Environmental Prize winner.
 He is coauthor of Water for the Recovery of the Climate-A New Water Paradigm (free download here).
 The ideas in that book set the stage for the founding of Voices of Water for Climate in 2017.